Mitigating cyber risks comprehensively

 The difference between a cyber health check and a cyber security audit

 A cyber security audit is a one-day consultancy service offering a high-level cyber review of the organisation and its IT estate.
-It identifies the threats, vulnerabilities and risks the organisation faces, and the impact and likelihood of such risks materialising.
+It identifies key areas of cyber risk.

 A cyber health check, however, is more exhaustive in scope.
-Aside from the audit and the technical cyber security controls included in the cyber security audit service, a cyber health check also conducts vulnerability scans of critical infrastructure IP and website addresses, an internal wireless scan of router security settings, and an online staff questionnaire that determines gaps between corporate cyber security policy and employees’ actual cyber security practices.
+Aside from the audit and the technical cyber security controls included in the cyber security audit service, a cyber health check also conducts vulnerability scans of critical infrastructure IP and website addresses, an internal wireless scan and an online staff questionnaire that determines employees’ actual cyber security practices.

 A cyber security audit provides a snapshot, or an overview, of an organisation's IT security posture at a particular moment.
 A cyber health check, however, delves deeper and looks at the policies and procedures that have contributed to that IT security posture.
 In that sense, a cyber health check is more concerned with the security processes that describe how people and technology interact to determine whether it is contributing to or hampering overall cyber security.

 Receive a prioritised action plan

-In each of these areas, the health check identifies your actual cyber risks, assesses your responses to those risks, and analyses your risk exposure.
+In each of these areas, the health check identifies cyber risks and assesses your current response to those risks.
 This service includes:

 - On-site interviews with key managers;